MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 2-3) Constructs an object of class `bitset<N>` and initializes the bits from the `val` parameter.

 4) Constructs an object of class `bitset<N>` and initializes bits from the characters provided in a string of zeros and ones.
-If any characters of the string are other than 0 or 1, the constructor throws an object of class [invalid argument](../standard-library/invalid-argument-class.md).
+If any characters of the string are other than 0 or 1, the constructor throws an object of class [`invalid argument`](../standard-library/invalid-argument-class.md).
 If the position specified (*`pos`*) is beyond the length of the string, then the constructor throws an object of class [`out_of_range`](../standard-library/out-of-range-class.md).
 The constructor sets only those bits at position *j* in the `bitset` for which the character in the string at position `pos + j` is 1.
 By default, *`pos`* is 0.

 5) Similar to 4) but includes an additional parameter, *`count`*, that specifies the number of bits to initialize.
 It has two optional parameters, *`_Zero`* and *`_One`*, which indicate what character in *`str`* should be interpreted to mean a 0 bit and a 1 bit, respectively.